mnapoli/mnapoli.fr/source/_posts/2014-09-21-decoupling-packages.md

 I would like to finish on an idea that was suggested about a year ago on the PHP internals mailing list: "**dynamic interface checking**".
 Those are interfaces that define a behavior, but **that do not need to be implemented by classes**.
 It mixes the principle of static-typing with duck-typing:

-> If it quacks like a duck, and walks like a duck, then it's a duck.
+> If it looks like a duck and quacks like a duck, then it's a duck.

 What's really good with this is that it allows packages to define their interfaces, and type-hint against it, all the while not requiring dependencies to actually implement it.
 As long as objects are compatible with the interface, it works.
 It's a sort of `class X implements Y` evaluated at runtime.
 Example: